• Skip to main content

 Assuming you do not rush through any part of the milling process, the Easy Jig Gen 2 makes completing an 80% lower dead simple.
 You can crank out several lowers in an afternoon if you want.

 I’ve used other AR jigs, and this one is my new favorite.
-I recommend it without hesitation.
+I recommend it without any hesitation.

 Disclosure